syzdek/slapo-pwdshadow/README.md

 schema which is a drop in replacement for the accountShadow and related attributes which are defined by RFC2307.

+At a mimumum add the following configuration options to the slapd.conf:

+    database mdb
+    suffix dc=example,dc=com
+    ...
+    overlay pwdshadow
+    pwdshadow_default "cn=Standard,ou=Policies,dc=example,dc=com"
+    pwdshadow_override on

+To enable the generation of pwdShadow attributes on the user's entry using, set pwdShadowGenerate on the user's entry:

+    dn: uid=jdoe,ou=People,dc=example,dc=com
+    changetype: modify
+    replace: pwdShadowGenerate
+    pwdShadowGenerate: TRUE

+Once the overlay is enabled in the server and the pwdShadowGenerate attribute has been set on the user's entry, the following attribute should appear on the user's entry:

+    ldapsearch -LLL -x uid=jdoe pwdShadowGenerate pwdShadowLastChange \
+    > pwdChangedTime
+    dn: uid=jdoe,ou=People,dc=example,dc=com
+    pwdChangedTime: 20230508153856Z
+    pwdShadowGenerate: TRUE
+    pwdShadowLastChange: 19485

 Software Requirements
 =====================